SougataMukherjee/interview-kit/theory/js-ts.md

 }
 ```

-let, const -> the scope of variable defined with the keyword 'let' or 'const' is limited to the block defined by curly brace called lexical variable scope.
+let, const -> the scope of variable defined with the keyword 'let' or 'const' is limited to the block defined by curly brace called lexical variable scope. it is not store in browser window object
 difference between let and const is const variable can only one time declare and assign a value because it's a constant and const cannot be update or redeclared
 ```js
 {